Numerical analysis of three-dimensional magnetohydrodynamic effects in an inductively coupled plasma wind tunnel: Numerical framework

 \section{Numerical framework}

 The simulations presented in this work use a multi-solver coupled computational framework for ICPs described in ref. \cite{kumar2024investigation}, where the flow governing equations are solved in a 3D block-structured finite volume (FV) solver, \textsc{hegel} (High fidElity tool for maGnEtogas-dynamic appLications) \cite{munafo2024hegel} and the electromagnetic (EM) field is solved in a mixed finite element solver, \textsc{flux} (Finite-element soLver for Unsteady electromagnetic) \cite{kumar2022self}.
 In this work, the three-dimensional module of \textsc{flux} has been used, where the H(Curl) finite element space is used for the electric field.
 The H(Curl) finite element space contains the 1-form vector basis functions, which have well-defined curl.
-The magnetic field lies in the H(Div) finite element space which contains the 2-form vector basis functions having well-defined divergence. \textsc{flux} solves for the steady-state electromagnetic field based on the given plasma electrical conductivity distribution.
-The resulting linear system is solved employing the Flexible Generalized Minimal Residual Method (FGMRES) \cite{saad1993flexible}, leveraging Algebraic Multigrid (AMG) \cite{mccormick1987multigrid} as a preconditioner to enhance convergence.
+The magnetic field lies in the H(Div) finite element space, which contains the 2-form vector basis functions having well-defined divergence. \textsc{flux} solves for the steady-state electromagnetic field based on the given plasma electrical conductivity distribution.
+The resulting linear system is solved employing the Flexible Generalized Minimal Residual (FGMRES) Method \cite{saad1993flexible}, leveraging the Auxiliary space Maxwell Solver (AMS) \cite{hiptmair2007nodal} as a preconditioner to enhance convergence.

 The plasma and the electromagnetic field are coupled through the Lorentz force and Joule heating in the fluid momentum equation (\ref{eq:momentum}) and energy equations (\ref{eq:global_E})-(\ref{eq:ve_eq}), respectively, and the electrical conductivity in the induction equation (\ref{eq:Helm}).
 The communication of the exchanged quantities (\emph{e.g.}, $\sigma$) between the flow solver grid and the EM solver grid occurs only in the overlap region, which consists of the torch.
 To minimize communication-related slowdowns, the communication time window is set so that the FV fluid solver calls the EM solver every 100 fluid time steps.
 During each coupling interval, the exchanged source terms remain constant.
 The communication of data is achieved using preCICE \cite{bungartz2016precice}, an open-source coupling library for partitioned multi-physics simulations.